Consultation on options for cohort entry

 Once the law is changed, your school will need to consult with your community to decide whether to adopt the new model of cohort entry or return to continuous entry.
 Doing consultation will let staff, current and future parents, and local early childhood education services and kōhanga reo share their views on whether they want to adopt the new model.

-We will keep your school updated on any actions you need to take as Parliament makes changes to the law.
+We'll keep your school updated on any actions you need to take as Parliament makes changes to the law.

 Last reviewed: Has this been useful?
 Give us your feedback